weiyifan1023/MenatQA/README.md

 ```

 Prompt methods and tool comparison tools, as described in the paper, refer to the scripts of "LLAMA" and "ChatGPT" for reference.
+The time comparison tool is implemented based on Langchain.
+You can further optimize or customize your tool in the `agent/` file by following the instructions in the official documentation at https://python.langchain.com/docs/get_started/introduction.

 ## Framework
 ![Image text](https://github.com/weiyifan1023/MenatQA/blob/main/time%20tool.png)